 offered through Securities America Advisors, Inc., an SEC Registered Investment Advisory firm;

 Christina Bush, Investment Advisor Representative.
-CB Wealth Advisory, Torrey Pines Asset Management and the Securities America companies are separate entities.
+CB Wealth Advisory and the Securities America companies are separate entities.

 Christina Bush, licensed insurance agent: